DFKI-NLP/dfki-nlp.github.io/content/authors/roland-roller/_index.md

 # for filtering in portfolio widget
 tags: [Researchers]
 ---
 I am a senior researcher and project manager in the Speech and Language Technology group at the German Research Center for Artificial Intelligence (DFKI).
 I focus on natural language processing and machine learning topics with a high interest in medical use cases.
 My work spans classical information extraction, anonymization, clinical decision support, chatbots and LLM agents.
 I work on various projects related to different medical domains, such as nephrology, emergency medicine, tumor boards, and sexual medicine.
+Here is the list of current projects: KIBATIN, PRIMA-AI, Medinym, ADBoard, SmartNTx, and Veranda.
+Please contact me if you are interested in our research, collaboration/supervision or would like to visit us.